LGBTQ rights in Armenia: Activism

 Following the abolition of the anti-gay law, some sporadic signs of an emerging LGBT rights movement were observed in Armenia.
 In October 2003, a group of 15 LGBT people gathered in Yerevan to set up an organization which was initially baptised GLAG (Gay and Lesbian Armenian Group).
 But after several meetings, the participants failed to achieve their goal.

 In 1998, the Armenian Gay and Lesbian Association of New York was founded to support LGBT diasporan Armenians.
 A similar group was also established in France.

 In 2007, Pink Armenia, another NGO, emerged to promote public awareness on HIV and other STI (sexually transmitted infections) prevention but also to fight discrimination on the basis of sexual orientation.
 Pink conducts research on the status of LGBT people in Armenia, while working with other NGOs to combat homophobia.

-Other LGBT groups include the Gay and Lesbian Armenian Society (GALAS), the Armenia Rainbow Initiative, and Equality Armenia, which is based in Los Angeles, United States.
+Other LGBT groups include the GALAS LGBTQ+ Armenian Society, the Armenia Rainbow Initiative, and Equality Armenia, which is based in Los Angeles, United States.

+During the 2018 Armenian Revolution, Mamikon Hovespyan, Director of Pink Armenia, stated "while LGBT+ people were present at previous protests, this time they were more visible and accepted."

 On 5 April 2019, a transgender woman, Lilit Martirosyan, took the floor at the National Assembly of Armenia and talked about the hopes for a better and more secure future for the LGBT community in Armenia.
-Her speech marked the first time in the history of Armenia that a transgender person had spoken in the National Assembly.
-She described herself as "the embodiment of a tortured, raped, kidnapped, physically assaulted, burnt, murdered, robbed and unemployed Armenian transgender."
-Her speech faced a lot of backlash, specifically MP Naira Zohrabyan who quit the National Assembly during the speech and threats from MP Vartan Ghukasian to have her burnt alive.
+She described herself as "the embodiment of a tortured, raped, kidnapped, physically assaulted, burnt, murdered, robbed and unemployed Armenian transgenders."
+The next day, hundreds of people protested outside the parliament building, demanding that the chamber be blessed and that the podium where she had spoken be cleansed with incense.
+One protester, waving a knife in front of cameras, declared that he would use it against trans people.
+Martirosyan began receiving threats.
+The outrage came from both ordinary citizens and members of parliament.
+In an interview with AFP, Martirosyan said she had received numerous death threats via Facebook and email.
+“I informed the police that I was receiving death threats, but they did nothing to protect me.
+Now I’m hiding at a friend’s house.
+I can’t go outside,” she said.
+The European Union delegation in Armenia, along with the embassies of EU member states, condemned the threats against Martirosyan.
+“Hate speech, including death threats directed at Ms. Lilit Martirosyan, her colleagues, and the LGBT community as a whole, represents the latest in this worrying trend,” the EU embassies said in a joint statement.
+The United Nations office in Yerevan also expressed concern over the situation, stating it was “concerned over recent hate speech and cases of violence against human rights and LGBT activists.”